Become a Master Gardener

 Typically, extensive training promotes the use of Master Gardener volunteers in assisting with class preparation, research, public speaking, problem solving, answering gardening questions, facilitating group activities, preparing for garden tours, developing plant profiles, and writing articles.
 To promote gardening, volunteers partner with community programs, gardens, and educational organizations.
 The Master Gardeners Association of Alberta exists to support Master Gardeners in these endeavors, providing them with opportunities to learn, connect, and grow!

-The MGAA does not offer courses or Master Gardener programs.
-The courses listed here are provided for your convenience.
+The MGAA itself does not offer basic courses nor training to become a Master Gardener.
+Current Master Gardener Educational Programs offered in Alberta are listed here for your convenience.
 If you need more information or want to find a program closer to your home city you may contact one of the organizations listed or do an online search.

 Calgary Horticultural Society - Master Gardener Program